 AT&T inks deal with Valued Relationships Inc. to provide chronically ill patients with a remote monitoring service that connects them to caregivers.

-signed an agreement with Valued Relationships Inc. (VRI) to deliver a remote patient monitoring service to more effectively manage chronic diseases and help reduce hospital readmissions.
+As AT&T continues to expand its services into the telehealth market, the company has signed an agreement with Valued Relationships Inc. (VRI) to deliver a remote patient monitoring service to more effectively manage chronic diseases and help reduce hospital readmissions.
 The end-to-end managed service is scheduled to launch in the third quarter of 2012.

 Officials at AT&T said the target customers for the service are physician practices, hospitals, and payers (e.g., employers and insurance companies).
 It is up to the targeted customers to identify and create a list of patients.
 AT&T will then recruit from this list for the service, on the customers' behalf.

 Under the agreement, equipment will be installed in the patient's home that connects to VRI's nurse-staffed telemonitoring center to monitor patients around the clock who suffer from a number of chronic illnesses, including asthma, chronic obstructive pulmonary disorder, coronary heart disease, congestive heart failure, and diabetes.

 The system will capture data from wirelessly connected personal health devices, such as blood pressure cuffs, weight scales, and pulse oximeters.
 Patients then upload the information through AT&T's network to VRI's care representatives.

 VRI's advanced analytics tools and reporting capabilities can read patients' vital signs and indicate whether intervention is required.
 If patients require intervention, care representatives call them to check that the technology is working properly and being used according to clinical protocols, and then arrange the necessary treatment.

 Andy Schoonover, CEO of VRI, said the service will help providers and payers manage clinical information and monitor the alerts gathered by the telehealth devices.